1. Revision history

 continue the smallest such enclosing statement, that is, to the end of the loop.More precisely, in each of the statements

-- the smallest enclosing iteration-statement.
+- otherwise, the smallest enclosing iteration-statement.

-label : while ( foo ) { { // ... } contin : ; } label : do { { // ... } contin : ; } while ( foo ); label : for (;;) { { // ... } contin : ; } a
+label : while ( foo ) { { // ... } contin : ; } label : do { { // ... } contin : ; } while ( foo ); label : for (;;) { { // ... } contin : ; } athe following are equivalent tonot contained in an an enclosed iteration statement is equivalent to

-not contained in an enclosing
+not contained in an an enclosed iteration statement.

 continue label .